rubymonsters/webapps-for-beginners/source/14-resources/02-fake_methods.md

 Sinatra will treat any `POST` request that has the parameter `_method` set to `put` as a `PUT` HTTP request: it will use a route that was defined with `put`.
-Likewise, it will treat a `POST` requests that has the paramter set to `delete` as a `DELETE` HTTP request, and use the respective routes.
+Likewise, it will treat a `POST` request that has the paramter set to `delete` as a `DELETE` HTTP request, and use the respective route.

-This way we can write our application code *as if* browsers would support sending forms as `PUT` or `DELETE` requests, even though they don't.
+This way we can write our application code *as if* browsers support sending forms as `PUT` or `DELETE` requests, even though they don't.
 The only thing we need to do is add that little hidden input form field.